 School Programs Liaison, Curley and Kenny Schools

 Sybil, a Roxbury native, is an accomplished tap dancer with extensive experience in the greater Boston area with Boston Tap Company, Jacob’s Pillow, and Jeannette Neill Studio.
 Sybil has worked with BalletRox since 2006 as performer, teacher, administrator, coach, and mentor.
 She brings her many years of teaching experience and love of children into her role as School Programs Liaison where she provides direct support to students and their families, as well as interacting with classroom teachers, school faculty, and staff.
-She has a B.S. in Interdisciplinary Studies from Boston University.
+She holds a Bachelor of Science in interdisciplinary studies from Boston University.

 Mikela began dancing at the age of 5, taking classes in ballet, tap, and hip hop.
 Her passion for hip hop and specifically for contemporary and modern dance grew as the years went on.
 She has danced and trained throughout high school, participating in programs such as “REACH” that tours and performs at different schools around Boston area.
 In addition, she studied ballet and hip hop at Tony Williams Dance company and was a part of a dance group that performed in Boston, MA, and RI.
 Mikela has minored in Dance at The University of Hartford.

 Dance Instructor, Conley Elementary School and Cristo Rey